 Is Tooth Extraction Necessary?

--severe decay or damage that cannot be repaired.
-A dentist can help determine if this is the case, you may be surprised at what a dentist can do to repair a tooth.
+- Significant decay or damage that cannot be restored.
+A dentist can evaluate the situation, and you might be surprised by the innovative ways a dentist can repair a tooth.

-While tooth extraction is one potential solution for tooth pain, it’s not always necessary, and in many cases, we may be able to provide prompt relief while also saving the tooth through early detection of the underlying issue.
-Therefore, it’s essential to seek timely dental care when experiencing tooth pain to explore all available treatment options.
+Although tooth extraction is one way to address tooth pain, it isn’t always required.
+In many cases, we can alleviate discomfort and preserve the tooth with early diagnosis of the underlying problem.
+Seeking timely dental care when experiencing tooth pain is crucial to explore all available treatment options.

-- Pain that worsens with pressure or chewing.
+- Pain that increases with chewing or applying pressure.

-- Swollen gums around the tooth or teeth.
+- Swelling of the gums near the affected tooth or teeth.

 The Extraction Process